 The Difference Between Co-Op Marketing Funds and Market Development Funds

-Market Development Funds – Funds are issued to partners in advance of sales.
-The funds are discretionary in nature because they are awarded based on predicted or expected behavior.
+Market Development Funds may be issued to partners in advance of sales.
+These funds are discretionary in nature because they are awarded based on predicted or expected behavior.

-Market Development Funds fit well with dynamic markets where a partners past sales are not necessarily the best indicator of how funds to promote products in dynamic markets should be awarded.
-An example of this would be dedicating more MDF funds to channel partners promoting a product very early in its lifecycle, when those channel partners have access to a consumer base considered first-adopters.
-Those partners may not generate the most sales, but they have a unique link to first adopters and the ability to get traction for early lifecycle products in dynamic markets.
+Market Development Funds fit well within dynamic markets, where partners’ past sales are not necessarily the best indicator of how funds to promote products in dynamic markets should be awarded today.
+For example, a Brand may dedicate more MDF to local partners that promote a product very early in its lifecycle, when those partners have access to a consumer base considered to be first adopters.
+Those partners may not generate the most sales, but they have a valuable and unique link to first adopters and the ability to get traction for early lifecycle products in dynamic markets.

-- Brands don’t provide preconfigured marketing programs for channel partners to opt-in to spend their promotional allowance
+Mistake: Brands don’t provide preconfigured marketing programs for channel partners to opt-in and spend their promotional allowance.